keith-ratcliffe/555-timer-projects/03-dual-led-flasher-with-potentiometer/README.md

 * Similar to Step 9, connect one end of the **270 ohm resistor** to the 555's **OUTPUT** pin **[3]**

-* As before, connect the other end of the resistor to an **empty row** below the 555 chip.
+* As before, connect the other end of the resistor to an **empty row** below the 555 chip

 ![Add 270 Resistor 2](../images/03/12_add_270_resistor_2.png)
 ---